mikecknatz/disassemble/README.md

 disassemble

-This repository contains a partial mips disassemble written in C.
+This repository contains a partial mips disassembler written in C.
 Eventually I plan on finishing this project, but until then I am leaving it here as an example.

 Quick run through: